Collinsport: Windcliff Sanitarium

 Although not located in Collinsport, the Windcliff Sanitarium should be mentioned here due to its ties to the community.
 Windcliff is actually located about 100 miles (160 km) away.
-Dr. Julia Hoffman, a psychiatrist and blood specialist, is Chief of Staff.
+Dr. Julia Hoffman (Grayson Hall), a psychiatrist and blood specialist, is Chief of Staff.
 Several of the Collins' family and friends have spent some time here after experiencing various "traumatic events".

 Collinwood Mansion

 Collinwood Mansion is a gloomy forty-room mansion located near Widows' Hill.
-The house was built in 1795 by Joshua Collins.
+The house was built in 1795 by Joshua Collins (Louis Edmonds).
+By 1897, it was connected to the electricity grid.
 The east wing of Collinwood was closed off around 1916 and most of the house fell into disuse.
-Elizabeth Collins Stoddard successfully petitioned to have the property tax reduced due to most of the house being closed.
+Elizabeth Collins Stoddard (Joan Bennett) successfully petitioned to have the property tax reduced due to most of the house being closed.
 The house was more of a liability than an asset and by 1967 it was only Collins-owned property without a mortgage.
 The road leading up to Collinwood from town is steep, with many turns.
 Several people have died going down the hill in bad weather.
 Collinwood is reputed to be haunted by Josette Collins as well as several other members of the ancient Collins Family.

 Several actual mansions were used for Collinwood.
 The Carey Mansion (Seaview Terrace) in Newport, Rhode Island, now part of the Salve Regina University campus, was used for the original series.
-The Lyndhurst estate in Tarrytown, New York was for both films.
-In the 1991 NBC version, Greystone Mansion in Beverly Hills was utilized, with nearby Griffith Park as the forest surrounding Collinwood.
+The Lyndhurst estate in Tarrytown, New York was used for the films House of Dark Shadows and Night of Dark Shadows.
+In the 1991 NBC revival, Greystone Mansion in Beverly Hills was utilized, with nearby Griffith Park as the forest surrounding Collinwood.